petems/petersouter.xyz/content/post/testing-and-mocking-stdin-in-golang.md

 ## Conclusion

 This has given me a good understanding of mocking external calls in Golang.
-My code is avaliable here: https://github.com/petems/passwordgetter
+My code is available here: https://github.com/petems/passwordgetter